 Distributed Asynchronous Incremental Subgradient Method.
 To optimize non-smooth dual functions consisting of a large number of components, which arise within the LR framework, in a distributed and asynchronous manner, a distributed asynchronous incremental subgradient method was developed [15].
-The method requires that all subproblem solutions arrive to the coordinator with the same "long-term"

-frequency on average, and convergence was proved using the diminishing stepsizing rule.
+The method requires that all subproblem solutions arrive at the coordinator with the same "long-term" frequency on average, and convergence was proved using the diminishing stepsizing rule.
 Moreover, convergence was proved under the assumption that the subgradient is split into individual components and each component is updated independently rather than updating the subgradient as a whole.
-Under this scheme, convergence may be slow in situations whereby there are "fast" and "slow" subsystems solvers because "fast" subsystems may spend significant amounts of time to satisfy the "long-term" frequency requirement.
+Under this scheme, convergence may be slow in situations whereby there are "fast" and "slow" subsystems solvers because "fast" subsystems may spend significant amounts of time waiting to satisfy the "long-term" frequency requirement.
 Alternate Direction Method of Multipliers.
 ADMM, a decomposable version of the Method of Multipliers [25, 26] (frequently referred to as "Augmented Lagrangian Relaxation" (ALR)), aims at accelerating convergence of traditional LR by penalizing constraint violations by using quadratic penalty terms and by decomposing relaxed problems arising in ALR to reduce computational effort.
-Within the method, to alleviate the issues associated with synchronization, two conditions are used: 1) "partial barrier," which allows the coordinator to update multipliers after receiving solutions from one or few subsystems and 2) "bounded delay," which requires solutions from every subsystem to arrive at the coordinator at least once within a finite number of coordinator iterations [21, 32].
-The main difficulty of ADMM is that it can guarantee convergence for convex problems only [21, p.
-419].
-When solving nonconvex problems, ADMM does not convergence [33, p.
+Within the asynchronous ADMM, to alleviate the issues associated with synchronization, two conditions are used: 1) "partial barrier," which allows the coordinator to update multipliers after receiving solutions from one or few subsystems and 2) "bounded delay," which requires solutions from every subsystem to arrive at the coordinator at least once within a finite number of iterations [21, 32].
+However, ADMM converges when solving convex problems only [21, p.
+419], but when solving non-convex problems,

+ADMM does not converge [33, p.
 73].
-When coordinating MILP subproblems, which are non-convex, ADMM does not converge because stepsizes within the method do not approach zero.
-However, stepsizes are required to approach zero to guarantee convergence when optimizing nonsmooth dual functions [13, 23].
+This is because within ADMM, stepsizes do not approach zero, which is the requirement to guarantee convergence when optimizing non-smooth polyhedral concave dual functions [13, 23].
 Moreover, quadratic penalties make the resulting relaxed problem nonlinear, which cannot be solved by MILP solvers.
-While penalty terms can be linearized [34], the minimum of penalties is typically not preserved through such linearization and performance of the method is degraded.
-Furthermore, penalties terms are a part of each subproblem formulation, but these terms involve decision variables from multiple subproblems.
+While penalty terms can be linearized [34], the minimum of penalties is typically not preserved and performance of the method is degraded.
+Furthermore, penalty terms are a part of each subproblem formulation, but these terms involve decision variables from multiple subproblems.
 Therefore, additional communication requirements are entailed.
-For example, in communication requirements systems, among subsystems [21, 35] are needed.
+For example, in power systems, communication requirements among subsystems [21, 35] are needed.